Spokane to Glacier Road Trip: 5-Day Adventure

 Drive time from Pinehurst to Lake Coeur d’Alene: 35 minutes

-Since our flight back home was only at 11:00 a.m., we used the last opportunity to admire Lake Coeur d’Alene.
+Since our flight back home was at 11:00 a.m., we used the last opportunity to admire Lake Coeur d’Alene.
 Driving around the lake illuminated by soft morning sunlight put the final dot in our Spokane – Glacier road trip.
 Would we want to come back for more adventures on the road in this area?
 Possibly.
 As for now, it was the most serene second to the last stop in our 5-day journey.

 Stop 2: Spokane, Washington